AnneLouisedb/ai4mi_project/readme.md

 By eliminating these small, incorrect fragments, nnU-Net provides a cleaner, more realistic representation of the organs, ensuring higher quality in the segmentation output.

-## Pre and Post Processing of nnU-Net

-Training our architectures within the nnU-Net pipeline automates pre- and post-processing steps, reducing manual intervention and increasing model robustness.

-### Pre-processing
-The preprocessing steps include resampling and intensity normalization, ensuring that the input data is consistently formatted across datasets.
-Data augmentation techniques such as random cropping are done on the fly during training.

-### Post-processing
-The post-processing phase ensures the accuracy of the segmentation by enforcing single connected components, helping remove small artifacts.
-The process involves automated evaluation of connected components and removal of small structures that do not meet certain size criteria, reducing noise and improving segmentation accuracy.
-Additionally, the decoder effectively integrates higher-resolution feature maps to enhance segmentation precision.

-The nnU-Net framework, both in its 2D and 3D low/high-resolution forms, provides an automated pipeline for image segmentation.
-The low-resolution 3D nnU-Net captures broader contextual information by working with downsampled data, which helps in detecting large-scale structures.
-Meanwhile, the high-resolution 3D nnU-Net operates on finer-resolution data, allowing it to capture small details and precise boundaries.

 ## Evaluation Metrics
 To assess the performance of our organ segmentation models, we employ two primary metrics for each OAR: the Dice Similarity Coefficient (DSC) implemented in [main.py](main.py) and calculated after every epoch.
 And the 95\% Hausdorff Distance (HD95) expressed in $mm$, implemented in [evaluation.py](evaluation.py).